 prevent asthma attacks or exacerbations (sudden worsening of symptoms)

-keep lungs healthy as possible
+keep lungs as healthy as possible

-stop asthma from interfering with school or work
+stop asthma from interfering with school

 There are many different types of asthma medicines.
 The choice of medication will depend on how severe and frequent your child's asthma symptoms are.
 Sometimes your child will have to take more than one.